yujunz/ssbench/README.rst

 On Ubuntu::

-  $ sudo apt-get install -y python-dev python-pip 'g++' libevent-dev
+  $ sudo apt-get install -y python-dev python-pip 'g++' libzmq-dev libevent-dev

 On CentOS 6.3, here are some starter instructions.
 Because CentOS' system Python is still 2.6, this won't actually work until ``ssbench`` is made